Top 10 Important Sections in An Annual Report

 The objectives of an MD&A are:

-• It helps readers in understanding the numbers and financial conditions while also explaining certain strategic and operational decisions that can largely impact the future performance and position of the company.
+• It assists readers in understanding the numbers and financial conditions while also explaining certain strategic and operational decisions that can largely impact the future performance and position of the company.

 • MD&A addresses the investor’s perception of the risks associated with the company.